-But Esau's "schizophrenia" - the conflict between his dual personalities - remained strong, and actually is one of the most powerful factors that has defined history.
+But Esau's "schizophrenia" - the conflict between his dual personalities - remained strong.
+And actually, it is one of the most powerful factors that has defined history.
 We continue to ask which one of Esau's two faces will prevail in the end?

-Will Esau's sword dominate, expressed in history as the brutal dominance of the Church and of the Christian monarchies, which have terrorized their populations (especially the Jews)?
-Or will Esau's gentler genes prevail, expressed in history as respect for personal dignity and individual rights?
+Will Esau's sword dominate?
+Will we continue to see what has been expressed in history as the brutal dominance of the Church and of the Christian monarchies, which have terrorized their populations and especially the Jews?
+Or will Esau's gentler genes prevail?
+Will we see what has been expressed in history as respect for personal dignity and individual rights?
 Will Esau commit to the divine mandate to civilize and refine our world ... to live according to the higher moral code taught by Abraham, formalized at Sinai and consummated at Purim?

-It's difficult to overstate or even fathom how this battle of Esau's dual psyche has impacted us all over time.
-It has caused untold agony, spilled the blood of millions, especially Jews, and torn the world asunder in the past two millennia.
+It's difficult to overstate or even fathom how this battle of Esau's dual psyche has impacted us all.
+Over time, it has caused untold agony, spilled the blood of millions, and torn the world asunder in the past two millennia.

 Only after many painful centuries did Abraham's vision became manifest with the birth of freedom in America - a nation built on the divine principles of morality given at Sinai.
-And now these ideals have spread (and are spreading) to other nations, who have embraced and continue to embrace these bedrocks of civilization.
+And now these ideals have spread (and are spreading) to other nations, who have embraced and continue to embrace them.